Top Food Accountability App Choices & The Missing Link (Human Accountability)

 MyFitnessPal

-MyFitnessPal is the all-rounder health app -- whether you need access to a large food database, want to calculate how many calories you can allow yourself a day, or simply want to maintain a log of your daily meals, the app has all the features you can think of.
+MyFitnessPal is the all-rounder health app, whether you need access to a large food database, want to calculate how many calories you can allow yourself a day, or simply want to maintain a log of your daily meals, the app has all the features you can think of.
+It includes a barcode scanner for quick and accurate input of packaged food data, making it easy to verify nutritional information and log your dietary intake.
+Wearable syncing ensures daily calorie budgets account for actual energy expenditure.
 It also has a huge library of food-related articles and content so you can educate yourself on the best practices to try.

 The complete health app